 My houseplants and I have something in common, we both love coffee!
 I give left-over coffee to our houseplants and they love it!
-It’s number 1 thing I do with leftover coffee and it has nothing to do with me drinking it!
+It’s the number 1 thing I do with leftover coffee and it has nothing to do with me drinking it!

-Do you always have left over coffee sitting in the coffee maker?
+Do you always have leftover coffee sitting in the coffee maker?
 Or, are you like me who orders a grande iced coffee and somehow leaves it on my desk and then I find it the next morning feeling guilty for wasting $6!?

 Did you know you can use your leftover coffee when watering your houseplants for extra nutrients?
+It’s True!

 Leftover coffee can be used as an organic fertilizer for your houseplants and I highly recommend it!
-Just dilute it and use it!

-I started watering my houseplants with diluted left over coffee last year and they went from happy to absolutely thriving!
+I started watering my houseplants with diluted leftover coffee last year and they went from happy to absolutely thriving!

-I got the idea because I was curious about how the left over coffee (and coffee grounds) were contributing to our compost pile in the backyard.
-I throw as much as possible in our prairie area and what doesn’t get eaten by the rabbits has helped with the growth of wild flowers.
+I got the idea because I was curious about how the leftover coffee (and coffee grounds) were contributing to our compost pile in the backyard.
+I throw as much as possible in our prairie area and what doesn’t get eaten by the rabbits has helped with the growth of wildflowers.

-I did some research and found that coffee grounds and coffee are a great source of nitrogen for soil.
+I did some research and found that coffee grounds and coffee are a great source of nitrogen for the soil.
 Nitrogen is important for houseplants because it helps them produce more leaves & stronger stems.
-Coffee is also contains calcium and magnesium which are also great for houseplants.
+Coffee also contains calcium and magnesium which are also great for houseplants.

 You may be asking, do you just pour the coffee directly into your houseplants?
 Nope!
 I dilute it and I make sure it is at room temperature.

 I water my plants with diluted coffee about once every 2 weeks and they all seem very happy when I do!
 My Fiddle Leaf Fig has been growing lush new leaves like crazy since I started the coffee watering regiment.
 Same with my Varigated Rubber Tree – I bought it from a houseplant seller in California and my diluted coffee really helped it “perk” up after its trip via USPS all the way to Wisconsin!

 Have you given your houseplants coffee?
 Did you notice a difference?